Analyst Downgrades JetBlue Stock, Options Bears Respond

 At the International Securities Exchange (ISE), Cboe Options Exchange (CBOE), and NASDAQ OMX PHLX (PHLX), JBLU's 50-day put/call volume ratio of 0.33 sits higher than 97% of readings from the last 12 months.
 This indicates that though calls are still outnumbering long puts on an overall basis, the latter are getting picked up at a much quicker-than-usual pace.

 Today's options pits are brimming with bearish bets.
 So far, 25,000 puts have crossed the tape, which is nine times the volume that is typically seen at this point, as opposed to just 3,479 calls.
-Most popular is the May 12 put, followed by the 13 put in the same monthly series, with positions being opened at the latter.7 Precious Metals Stocks That Will Offset the Effects of Inflation
+Most popular is the May 12 put, followed by the 13 put in the same monthly series, with positions being opened at the latter.7 Small-Cap Stocks that Present Long-Term Growth Opportunities

 .